antoinealb/antoinealb.github.io/_posts/2018-01-11-how-to-read-a-datasheet.md

 write pseudo-code, highlight important sections etc. You cannot keep every important information in your head, and they will come back to bite you.

+The datasheet is like a search engine.
+Use Ctrl-F a lot, and ask questions to the document.
+After a while you will know the kind of jargon used by your device's manufacturer and you will be able to quickly find the detail you need.